 Mr. D’Alessandro was with Kraft Foods for 32 years, holding several marketing and strategic management positions, both in Canada and internationally.
-His most recent position was Vice President, Cheese and Dairy for Kraft Canada and he participated on several boards including the Association of Canadian Advertisers, Canadian Marketing Association and Dairy Processors Association of Canada.
+His most recent position was Vice President, Cheese and Dairy for Kraft Canada.
+He participated on several boards including the Association of Canadian Advertisers, Canadian Marketing Association and Dairy Processors Association of Canada.
 He brings his extensive experience in marketing, strategy and project management along with his learnings from participation on non-profit boards to this Board.
 Mr. D’Alessandro holds a Bachelor of Commerce from McMaster and an MBA from York University.
 He is married to Mary and they have three children who have all attended Bayview Glen.
-Daniel, former Head Boy, graduated in 2015 and is in his second year of Queens Commerce, Luca is in Grade 9 and a former Prep School Head Boy, and Natalie is in Grade 7.
+Daniel graduated in 2015 and is in his final year of Queen's Commerce, Luca is in Grade 12 and Natalie is in Grade 10.
 Mr. D’Alessandro joined the Board in September 2007 and serves as Vice Chair and as Chair of the Governance Committee.

-Mr. Borromeo has over 20 years of financial experience in both banking and public accountancy and has been the Vice President, Credit for Wells Fargo’s Eastern Canada commercial banking operation since January 2013.
+Mr. Borromeo has over 25 years of experience in both banking and public accountancy and is the Senior Vice President, Credit for Wells Fargo’s Eastern Canada middle market banking operation.
 He started his career in 1986 at Grant Thornton as an articling student, working in audit and assurance, and then worked at AGF Management as an internal auditor.
-He joined BNP PARIBAS (Canada) in 1998, initially as an Associate, Corporate Banking, later serving as Vice-President, Leveraged Finance, and finally as Head of Credit Management where he was responsible for credit management of the bank’s Canadian corporate portfolio, sourcing and screening financing opportunities, due diligence, negotiations, closing and ongoing management of relationships.
-From 2010 to January 2013 he was Director, Credit Solutions at Scotiabank where he was responsible for credit execution of mid-corporate transactions in a variety of industries.
+He joined BNP PARIBAS (Canada) in 1998, initially as an Associate, Corporate Banking, later serving as Vice-President, Leveraged Finance, and finally as Head of Credit Management, where he was responsible for credit management of the bank’s Canadian corporate lending business.
+In 2010, he joined Scotiabank as Director, Credit Solutions, where he was responsible for credit execution of mid-corporate transactions in a variety of industries.
 Shortly after it obtained its Canadian banking license, he joined Wells Fargo in 2013.
 Mr. Borromeo earned both Bachelor of Arts and Master of Accounting degrees in Public Accountancy Studies from the University of Waterloo, Canada and holds the CPA, CA and CFA designations.
-He lives in Toronto, Ontario with his wife, Jane, and his son, Justin (Class of 2016), and is active in coaching, judging and refereeing FIRST robotics.
+He is active in coaching, judging and refereeing FIRST robotics.
 Mr. Borromeo joined the Board in May 2015.

 Dr. James Kim